giltene/HeapUseWatcher/README.md

 some simple filtering applied to avoid noise].
 That's basically the simple thing that HeapUseWatcher does.

-The HeapUseWatcher jar and class provides multiple forms of use:
+The HeapUseWatcher jar and class supports multiple forms of use:

-A. The runnable HeapUseWatcher class can be launched and started as a thread, which will independently maintain an updated model of the non-ephemeral heap use.
+- The runnable HeapUseWatcher class can be launched and started as a thread, which will independently maintain an updated model of the non-ephemeral heap use.

-B. One can directly use HeapUseWatcher.NonEphemeralHeapUseModel and call its updateModel() method periodically to keep the model up to date.
+- One can directly use HeapUseWatcher.NonEphemeralHeapUseModel
+and call its updateModel() method periodically to keep the model up to date.

-C. The jar file can be used as a java agent, to add optional reporting output to existing, unmodified applications.
+- The jar file can be used as a java agent, to add optional reporting output to existing, unmodified applications.

 Example of use as a java agent: